 - Asks the right questions to generate meaningful vendor performance insight.

 - And becomes an integrated part of your purchasing process.

 The objective of a vendor evaluation system

 As your business grows, more vendors are added and handled by an increasing number of purchasing employees.
-The challenge of identifying and nurturing relationships with the right vendors therefore gets increasingly complex.
+The challenge of identifying and nurturing relationships with the right vendors, then, gets increasingly more complex.

-You have to both safeguard the company from destructive vendor relationships while also identifying and nurturing relationships with those vendors who add value and help you grow.
+You have to both safeguard the company from destructive supplier relationships while also identifying and nurturing relationships with those vendors who add value and help you grow.

-The prospect of implementing a new procedure can be daunting, so we’ve developed three easy steps to create a vendor evaluation system to help you do what you need to do with minimum pain or fuss.
+The prospect of implementing a new procedure can be daunting.
+We’ve developed three easy steps to create a vendor evaluation system to help you do what you need to do with minimum pain or fuss.

 Organisation is the first step in developing an effective vendor evaluation system.